What’s so special about Kraków nightlife?

 First came the Slavic tribes and their mythical dragon slayer.
 Then came the Bohemian dukes and the ambitious monarchs of the Piast Dynasty.
 Then came the Polish kings and queens of the city’s so-called Golden Age, raising the looming Gothic spires and gilded palaces seen today around the Market Square and Wawel Hill.
 Krakow then weathered world wars and communist rule alike, finally emerging as the cultural capital of Poland in the 21st century; a place of enthralling museums and mysterious churches, age-old fortifications and criss-crossing cobblestone streets.

-Oh yea, and the basements turned to bars, the medieval homes transformed to booming clubs, the onetime mansions of merchant guilds became rowdy beer halls, neon lights and karaoke erupted between the squares and something else beautiful and brilliant and downright debaucherous was born: Krakow nightlife.
+Oh yeah, and the basements turned to bars, the medieval homes transformed into booming clubs, the onetime mansions of merchant guilds became rowdy beer halls, neon lights and karaoke erupted between the squares, and something else beautiful and brilliant and downright debaucherous was born: Krakow nightlife.

 The highest concentration of bars and clubs in Europe